 More Critical

 A Note on Experience : I recognize that the entry cost is not in the cards for a large number of farmers, even those with partners with non-farm jobs.
 I also recognize that some folks with the funds have a strong desire to farm, but both no real work history AND a caution that keeps them from just doing it by themselves.
-To that end, I would be excited to help a non-farmer grow into the life.
+To that end, I would be excited to help a non-farmer grow into the life (though my expertise is limited to vegetables and small fruits with fair experience in small trees and flowers).
 I would also be a little terrified, as the first year of farming is a nearly critical crucible in turning some into ash, OR into a glorious glowing friend.
 The thing is, you never know who someone's going to be until the end of that first year.
+That said, I can offer little help on the sheep front, and I would love a more experienced orchardist.

-Education (1-2-3) : If we have enough -- money, desire, children, age overlap, and pedagogical consensus -- then we can make a sort of home-school tutor-based educational cooperative that supplements the parental hours.
-See "the context" for other educational options that obviate this need.
+Education (0-2) : If we have enough -- money, desire, children, age overlap, and pedagogical consensus -- then we can make a sort of home-school tutor-based educational cooperative that supplements the parental hours.
+See "the context" for other educational options -- namely the Lakeside School at Black Kettle Farm -- that obviate this need.

 Builder / General Contractor (1) : To oversee the details of construction, particularly if we attempt to largely self-build.
 Must be comfortable and experienced with the building code and all components of residential construction -- from foundation to roof, interior to exterior, electric to plumbing, etc. -- even if merely contracting a part out.
+Importantly, must be more than comfortable -- in fact, excited -- to work with non-traditional yet engineered framing and building options, such as EcoCocon and Faswall.
 Many of us -- farmers, builders, and whatnot -- may have a fair amount of construction experience, but swiftly navigating code and the best available option in a crux are not our forte.
 One way to afford this project is via sweat equity.
-We ought to have enough group competency to fill-in large to very large chunks of the necessary work.
+We ought to have enough group competency to fill-in large to very large chunks of the necessary work; we just need the conductor.

 Wooden Bicycles (1-3) : Like Montauk Hardwood Bicycles, Connor Wood Bicycles, Sojourn Cyclery, or Materia Bikes.

-Wooden Kayaks, Canoes, And Paddleboards (1-2) : Like Timber Boatworks, Guillemot Kayaks, and Clearwood Paddleboards.
+Wooden Kayaks, Canoes, Paddleboards, and Open Water Skulls (1-2) : Like Timber Boatworks, Guillemot Kayaks, Clearwood Paddleboards, and a wooden version of Echo Rowing.

 Wooden Boats, otherwise (1-2) : Like Bear Mountain Boats.